hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250909043v2-stated-preference-for-interaction-and-continued-engagement-spice-eva.md

 ---
 layout: default
-title: Stated Preference for Interaction and Continued Engagement (SPICE): Evaluating an LLM's Willingness to Re-engage in Conversation
+title: "Stated Preference for Interaction and Continued Engagement (SPICE): Evaluating an LLM's Willingness to Re-engage in Conversation"
 ---

 # Stated Preference for Interaction and Continued Engagement (SPICE): Evaluating an LLM's Willingness to Re-engage in Conversation